Home

 Develop wilderness leadership and instructing skills, as well as community and cultural awareness.
 Nature education encourages environmental responsibility and inspires hope.

-Students learn these core skills through an exciting mixture of informative presentations, hands-on activities, and field-based experiences and adventures, developing an integrated knowledge of the natural world.
-Graduates of the Wilderness Certification Program come away with the ability to implement Traditional Ecological Knowledge into their personal, professional and educational endeavors.
+Students learn these core skills through an exciting mixture of engaging presentations, hands-on activities, and field-based experiences & adventures, developing an integrated knowledge of the natural world.
+Graduates of the Wilderness Certification Program come away with the ability to implement these valuable nature skills into their personal, professional and educational endeavors.

-As part of the program, students also complete the Permaculture Design Certification, which prepares students to work as sustainability consultants, and participate in an official CyberTracker Track & Sign Evaluation to become certified wildlife trackers.
+As part of the program, students also complete a Permaculture Design Certification, which prepares students to work as sustainability consultants.
+Students also participate in an official CyberTracker Track & Sign Evaluation to become certified wildlife trackers.
+Additionally, students complete a Wilderness First Aid Certification as part of the program.

 The Alderleaf Wilderness Certification Program at a Glance:

-Location: Based out of our campus in Monroe, WA (in the Seattle / Puget Sound Region) with field trips throughout the Pacific Northwest.
+Location: Based out of our campus in Monroe, WA (in the Seattle / Puget Sound Region) with field trips throughout Washington State.
+Watch our video virtual tour.

 Duration: School-year schedule.
-Meets Wednesdays, Thursdays, and Fridays, 9am - 3pm, with several extended trips during 32 weeks of classes between September 15th and June 4th.
+Meets Tuesdays, Wednesdays, and Thursdays, 9:30am - 3:30pm, with several extended trips during 33 weeks of classes.
+Next course start date to be determined.

-Credit: 12 undergraduate credits are available through Western State College (see our "Frequently Asked Questions" page for details).
+Credit: 18 undergraduate credits are available through Western State Colorado University (see our "Frequently Asked Questions" page for details).

-Tuition: $8500.
+Tuition: $24,950.
 Tuition covers all instruction and field trips.
-Financial aid and student loans are available.
+Financial aid options are available.

-Optional Further Study: Graduates have several options for continuing studies including our apprenticeship programs or interning at Alderleaf.
+Optional Further Study: Graduates have options for continuing studies including our second year of further training - the Advanced Wilderness Skills Program or the Wilderness Instructor Apprenticeship.

 More Information